The Man Who Was Thursday: Book Review

 Saturday – Dr. Bull – stocky and wearing dark glasses.

-After the meeting, Syme is followed by Professor de Worms.
-Despite the disparity in age and fitness, Syme is unable to shake the Professor from his trail.
+After the meeting, Professor de Worms follows Syme.
+Despite the disparity in age and fitness, Syme cannot shake the Professor from his trail.
 Eventually the two men talk and Professor de Worms reveals that he too is a spy for the same organisation as Syme.
 The two secret policemen team up to prevent the assassination.
-They corner Dr. Bull but as soon as he removes his dark glasses they realise he is not an anarchist either.
-In fact Bull is also a spy.
+They corner Dr. Bull, but as soon as he removes his dark glasses, they realise he is not an anarchist either.
+In fact, Bull is also a spy.

-Eventually, the hot air balloon comes to ground.
+Eventually, [blackout]the hot-air balloon comes to ground.
 When the policemen catch up, they seem to be at Sunday’s country estate.
-Sunday’s servants bid them dress for a fancy dress party, where their costumes are related to their roles as the days of the week.
-They take their places on thrones as the party starts.
+Sunday’s servants bid them dress for a fancy dress party, where their costumes relate to their roles as the days of the week.
+They take their places on thrones as the party starts. [/blackout]

 The Man Who Was Thursday: Analysis